1969-2006 Toyota Hi-Lux, Compact Pickup, and Tacoma

 Run out is the amount of movement from top to bottom of rotor as you spin it.
 It is measured from a perpendicular imaginary line to see if the rotor is running in a true pattern or if one part is not as true as another.

-A number of older Tacomas have been “upgraded” with Supra engines; the inline six is rather big for the engine bay, and mating the transmission to the differential is difficult, requiring fabrication and adjustments, but it’s been done to get the extra power.
+A number of older Tacomas have been “upgraded” with Supra engines; the inline six is rather big for the engine bay, and mating the transmission to the differential is difficult, requiring fabrication and adjustments, but it definitely adds power.
 Proceed at your own risk as with any upgrades/repairs.